sandbreak80/zone-fade-detector/results/README.md

-# Backtesting Results and Validation
+# Zone Fade Detector - Backtesting Results

 This directory contains all backtesting results and validation data for the Zone Fade Detector.